RodrigoEC/Python-basics/README.md

 Thus the goal of this repository is for me to register all of my progress "relearning" python from basic to advanced.

+By the way I'm gonna upload all the projects that I create during the courses that I took.

 <div>
     <i>Wish me luck</i><br>
     <img src="./images/fingers-crossed.gif">